k-onrad/svelte-box/README.md

   <br/>

-## Setup & Documentation
+## Setting up shop

-[] TODO
+[  ] Write this whole thing

-## License
+### For the bureaucrats

 Licensed under the MIT License, Copyright © 2019-present K-onrad